mkibabu/tutorials/Notes.md

 in */App_Data/Movies.mdf*.
 By default, EF uses any property named *ID* as the database primary key.

 ---

 ## 7. Examining the Edit Action and View

+This section examines the generated `Edit` actions and view.

-### Controlling Appearance of Field Nmaes in Forms
+### Controlling Appearance of Field Names in Forms

 In `Models/Movie/`, the properties of the `Movie` instance are as follows: